-- your identity (your full name, previous names, evidence of change of name); gender, date of birth, social media URL, passport/work permit/visa sponsorship/Emirates ID;
+- your identity (your full name, previous names, evidence of change of name); gender, date of birth, social media URL, whether you are a UAE resident, passport/work permit/visa sponsorship/Emirates ID and languages spoken;

 - contact details including your name, personal email, home address and phone numbers so that we can contact you by email and text message;